USEPA/AMET/docs/AMET_FAQ.md

        - R functions were added to read MCIP METCRO2D and METCRO3D files and match with surface, upper-air and radiation measurements
 -	Added new master site metadata file to map dynamically with MADIS observations that includes state, country and full site description
        - This allows more complex query options (i.e.; climate regions of the US or world, island nations and Continents)
+-	PRISM precipitation evaluation updated to leverage R "prism" package to automatically aquire daily, monthly and annual raster data as text data is no longer distributed.
+Precipitaton statistics are output in text file and HTML-based Leaflet visulization of precipitation is produced.
+-	Wind vector statistics are added to wind speed and direction statistics for daily surface, spatial surface and upper-air analyses.

 <a id=update_v14_v15></a>
 ## What do I need to do to update from v1.4 to v1.5?